frovedis/frovedis/doc/manual/python/ml/fpgrowth.md

 non-numeric values in transaction dataset.

 __Purpose__
-It accepts the training data and trains the fp growth model with specified minimum support value and tree depth value for construction of tree.
+It accepts the training data and trains the fpgrowth model with specified minimum support value and tree depth value for construction of tree.

 For pandas dataframe, if it has 2 columns, the second column would be treated as items and needs to be an array-like input.

 For example,